tbbkitty/wireguard-split-tunneling/README.md

 Endpoint = <your server ip or dns>
 ```

 The magic happens in `AllowedIPs`, in this example we are tunneling to a local remote subnet.
 It's important to specify the full CIDR.
-The `::/0` is for routing IPv6, in this example it is routing all IPv& traffic through the VPN.
+The `::/0` is for routing IPv6, in this example it is routing all IPv6 traffic through the VPN.

 If you want to only route traffic to specific IP adresses;
 ```